- Follow The Disciple's Road on WordPress.com

 In my previous post, I began a short series on the origins of the Easter Holiday.
 That post explained the historical significance of the names “Semiramis” (the queen of heaven) and “Tammuz” as well as the idolatrous religion that was … Continue reading

-Tagged Catholicism, Constantine, Nimrod, Semiramis, Tammuz, the Babylonian cult, the mother-child religion, the pagan origins of Easter, the paganism of Easter, the queen of heaven
+Tagged baptismal regeneration, burning incense to Mary, Catholicism, Constantine, last rites, purgatory, Semiramis, Tammuz, the Babylonian cult, the mother-child religion, the origins of the sign of the cross, the pagan origins of Easter, the queen of heaven, transubstantiation, vestal virgins

 Leave a comment

-Posted in Catholicism, Easter, Easter Traditions
+Posted in Catholicism, Easter, Easter Traditions, Idolatry

-Tagged Adonis, ancient Babylon, Ashtoreth, Astarte, Baal, Catholicism, Constantine, Ezekiel 8:13-14, Idolatry, Ishtar, Isis, Jeremiah 44:15-18, Jeremiah 7:17-18, Nimrod, paganism of Easter, Semiramis, Tammuz, the Babylonian cult, the high priestess of idolatry, the mother-child religion, the pagan origins of Easter, the queen of heaven
+Tagged Adonis, ancient Babylon, Ashtoreth, Astarte, Baal, Catholicism, Ezekiel 8:13-14, Idolatry, Ishtar, Isis, Jeremiah 44:15-18, Jeremiah 7:17-18, Nimrod, paganism of Easter, Semiramis, Tammuz, the Babylonian cult, the high priestess of idolatry, the mother-child religion, the pagan origins of Easter, the queen of heaven

 Leave a comment